Are You a Victim of Your Mental Chatter?

 Spinning Mind can Drive You Nuts

-This neurotic inner talking wastes a lot of energy, time and attention.
-It is a destructive force that feeds itself.
-The more it engages the, mind the stronger it gets and the weaker you become.
+This neurotic inner talking wastes a lot of energy and time.
+It is a destructive force that feeds on itself.
+The longer it sustains the weaker you become.
 It badly affects your behavior, judgment, and performance.
+Picking on the graphics vocabulary, you are reduced to the size of a thumbnail icon from your normal size!

-Constant thinking about the same subject influences the subconscious mind, which consequently strengthens any negative attitude and behavior.
-Few people have enough internal strength to be able to withstand the onslaught of the negative inner dialogue.
+Needless to say, the repetitive negative thinking also reinforces the accompanying less-than-appropriate behavior pattern in the subconscious mind.
+Few people have enough internal strength to be able to withstand the onslaught of the incessant negative mental chatter.

 When you recognize that there is a voice in your head that pretends to be you and never stops speaking, you are awakening out of your unconscious identification with the stream of thinking.
 When you notice that voice, you realize that who you are is not the voice — the thinker — but the one who is aware of it.